 We extended the assignment flow approach to supervised image labeling introduced by [ÅPSS17] to unsupervised scenarios where no labels are available.
-The resulting self-assignment flow takes a pairwise affinity matrix as input data and maximizes the correlation (inner product) with a low-rank self-assignment matrix, corresponding to a factorization with the variables of the assignment flow.
-A single parameter $s \in [0, 1]$ determines the self-assignment matrix as smooth geodesic interpolation of the self-affinity matrix (s = 0) and the self-influence matrix (s = 1), which enables to control the relative influence of spatial regularization and the preservation of feature-induced local image structure, respectively.
-A second parameter, the size $|\mathcal{N}|$ of local neighborhoods for geometric averaging of assignments, controls the scale of the resulting image partition as in the supervised case.
+The resulting self-assignment flow takes a pairwise affinity matrix as input data and maximizes the correlation (inner product) with a low-rank self-assignment matrix, corresponding to a factorization determined by the variables of the assignment flow.
+A single parameter $s \in [0,1]$ determines the self-assignment matrix as smooth geodesic interpolation of the self-affinity matrix (s = 0) and the self-influence matrix (s = 1), which enables to control the relative influence of spatial regularization and the preservation of feature-induced local image structure, respectively.
+A second parameter, the size $|\mathcal{N}|$ of local neighborhoods for geometric averaging of assignments, controls the scale of the resulting image partition, as in the supervised case, and the resulting number of clusters.

-The compositional design of the approach, informally expressed as 'regularization \circ data likelihood' as opposed to 'regularization + data likelihood' as in traditional variational approaches, merely required to generalize the likelihood map (cf. (4.10)) in order to extend the approach to the unsupervised case.
-In particular, numerical techniques developed by [ZSPS19] for integrating the assignment flow still apply.
+The compositional design of the approach, informally expressed as 'regularization o data likelihood' as opposed to 'regularization + data likelihood' as in traditional variational approaches, merely required to generalize the likelihood map (cf. (4.10)) in order to extend the approach to the unsupervised case.
+In particular, numerical techniques developed by [ZSPS20] for integrating the assignment flow still apply.
 Learning patch dictionaries with a locally invariant patch distance function demonstrated exemplarily, together with a range of further numerical experiments, that our approach can flexibly cope with all common feature representations, including RKHS embeddings.

 We characterized mathematically our approach from different relevant viewpoints, depending on the parameter s: As rank-constrained discrete optimal transport and as normalized spectral cuts that are spatially regularized in an unbiased way (rather than adding spatial coordinates as 'features').
-Additionally, we showed that the formation of prototypes automatically optimizes a classical class separability measure.
-Finally, from the viewpoint of combinatorial optimization, our approach successfully handles completely positive factorizations of self-assignments in large-scale scenarios, subject to spatial regularization.